Balance activities that we can do in the comfort of our own home can be life changing!

 Cornhole(use a washable plastic set) (affiliate link) could be used for sitting and reaching, standing and reaching and picking things up off of the floor.

-Help your loved one or client stay compliant with exercise logs health trackers- you can find Individual Printable Resources or get access to over 50 printable handouts for one low price on the ALL ACCESS PASS page!
+Help your loved one or client stay compliant with exercise logs health trackers- you can find Printable Packets on the blog or check out the nurse and therapist balance and fall prevention packet at Creative Home Therapy ETSY.com

 If you are new to home care and would benefit from an Ebook full of info and tips from seasoned clinicians, check out this link!